Kief—also known as "kief weed" or "cannabis trichome powder"—is a powerful cannabis concentrate collected from grinders.

 Kief is a concentrated form of cannabis that consists of the resinous trichomes found on the cannabis plant.
 These trichomes contain cannabinoids, terpenes, and other compounds responsible for the plant's psychoactive and therapeutic effects.

-Kief is usually collected in the bottom of a cannabis grinder that has a kief catcher, or a third compartment separated by a screen that allows only the powdery kief to pass through.
+Kief is also usually collected in the bottom of a cannabis grinder that has a kief catcher, or a third compartment separated by a screen that allows only the powdery kief to pass through.
 Kief is usually smoked or vaporized with a dry herb vaporizer, though it can also be used to make cannabutter and edibles if you’ve collected enough.

 Because it is a concentrated version of cannabis trichomes, it’s similar to a cannabis concentrate in that it can have a potency of over 70%.
 It produces potent psychoactive effects and should be used with caution.